bahmutov/cypress-examples/docs/commands/spies_stubs_clocks.md

     .addEventListener('click', actions.alertTheUser)

   // if we are running inside Cypress test
-  // expose the object with methods to be stubbed if (window.Cypress) {
+  // expose the object with methods to be stubbed from tests if (window.Cypress) {
     console.log('running inside Cypress')
     window.actions = actions